 - If you’re going to have condiments in your fridge (mustard, mayo, ketchup), use squeezable versions.
 That way there is no risk of double-dipping utensils.
 Make sure others know not to touch the tips of squeeze bottles to their gluten-containing bread.

-- Always assume that any surfaces or cookware could be cross-contaminated with gluten.
+- Always assume that any surfaces or cookware could have come into contact with gluten.
 Thoroughly clean any surfaces that could come in contact with your food.
 Bring and use your own cookware and utensils (see above).

-- Shared toasters always need to be avoided due to high risk of cross-contamination.
+- Shared toasters always need to be avoided due to high risk of cross-contact.

 - Remember that things like colanders can’t be sufficiently washed.
 If pasta is something you’ll be wanting to fix, add a colander to your stash of supplies.